tatsuyafujisaki/android-playground/markdown/lifecycle-viewmodel-livedata.md

 # LiveData versus Flow
 &nbsp;|LiveData|Flow
 --|--|--
-contains ...|only the lastest value|all the past values readable and writable only in|the main thread (*1)|any thread when there is no active observer (*2)|canceled|not canceled suitable for|the main thread|except for the main thread
+contains ...|only the latest value|all the past values readable and writable only in|the main thread (*1)|any thread when there is no active observer (*2)|canceled|not canceled suitable for|the main thread|except for the main thread